SzymonKaczmarek96/WMS/README.md

 ### Project Structure

-`config/`
+'config/'
-Contains configuration classes for Spring Boot application setup.
+Contains configuration classes for setting up the Spring Boot application.

-`controller/`
+'controller/'
 Handles HTTP requests and serves as the entry point for various operations.

-`dto/`
+'dto/'
-Data Transfer Objects for transferring data between layers.
+Data Transfer Objects (DTOs) for transferring data between different layers of the application.

-`entity/`
+'entity/'
-Entity classes representing database tables.
+Entity classes that represent the database tables.

-`exceptions/`
+'exceptions/'
 Custom exception classes for handling specific error scenarios.

-`repository/`
+'repository/'
-Interfaces for database interaction using Spring Data JPA.
+Interfaces for database interactions using Spring Data JPA.

-`service/`
+'service/'
-Business logic implementations for handling warehouse operations.
+Contains business logic implementations, particularly for handling warehouse operations.

-`resources/`
+'resources/'
-Configuration files and static resources.
+Includes configuration files and static resources used by the application.

-`test/`
+'test/'
-Contains unit and integration tests for ensuring the reliability of the application.
+Contains unit and integration tests to ensure the reliability and correctness of the application.

 ##### Setup